Charlotte, North Carolina, Nursing Schools

-- The University of North Carolina at Charlotte is less than 9 miles from town and offers bachelor's degrees, master's degrees and graduate certificates in nursing.
+- The University of North Carolina at Charlotte is 8.5 miles from town and offers bachelor's degrees, master's degrees and graduate certificates in nursing.
 Many specialization options are available within these programs.

 Comparison of Schools

 Choosing the right school is just as important as finding the right program.
-Get more information below about each of the three schools, including their tuitions, enrollments and graduation rates.
+Get more information below about each of the three schools, including their tuitions, enrollment numbers and graduation rates.